ponceto/pve-bulk/README.md

 ## Description

-This script will execute the given action on each container and each virtual machine.
+This script will execute the given action on containers and virtual machines specified in the CT/VM lists.

 You can specify the CT list by providing the `--ct-list` command-line option or by setting the `PVE_CT_LIST` environment variable.

 You can specify the VM list by providing the `--vm-list` command-line option or by setting the `PVE_VM_LIST` environment variable.

+CT/VM lists default to 0, i.e. no CTs/VMs are selected by default.
+To specify all CTs/VMs pass all as parameter, like --ct-list=all.

 ## Installation